Walthamstow (constituency): From 1974

-The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.
+The 2023 review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 History

 The seat has been represented by the Labour Party since 1992, before which it was won on a marginal majority in 1987 by a Conservative, having until then (since its 1974 recreation as a seat) been served by one Labour MP, Eric Deakins.

 In 2015, Creasy's re-election saw Walthamstow become Labours' second-safest London seat, and tenth-safest nationally.

 Prominent frontbenchers

 Stella Creasy, the present member, was the Shadow Minister for Crime Prevention.

 Constituency profile

-The seat is the part of Outer London closest to Stratford, with its international rail connections, major city shopping centre and London's Olympic Park.
+The Walthamstow constituency is part of the Outer London commuter belt between London and rural Essex.
+The seat is closest to Stratford, with its international rail connections, major city shopping centre and London's Olympic Park.
 To the East the seat borders Walthamstow Forest and Gilbert's Slade, thin sections of Epping Forest, and to the West, the Lea Valley.
-The eponymous district had as its open space feature a greyhound racing track, which has been redeveloped into a modernist housing and green space scheme.
+To the south west is the green spaces of the Walthamstow Marshes.
+At the north of the constituency is the suburb of Chapel End close to the North Circular Road.
+The eponymous district had an open space feature a greyhound racing track, which has been redeveloped into a modernist housing and green space scheme.
+Other landmarks include Walthamstow Market and the William Morris Gallery.
 Workless claimants, registered jobseekers, were in November 2012 significantly higher than the national average of 3.8% and Greater London average of 4%, at 7.2% of the population based on a statistical compilation by The Guardian.
 In 1991, Walthamstow was 70.7% White, 13% Asian and 11.1% Black.
+Since then the constituency has become more increasingly diverse.